General terms and conditions for Borenius Attorneys Ltd

 When a transaction or similar arrangement has become publicly known, you agree that we may disclose our involvement on your behalf in our marketing materials and on our website.
 Such disclosure may only contain information that is already in the public domain.

-The total aggregate liability of Borenius, and its partners towards a client (or clients in case of multiple clients) for the handling of any assignment is limited i) to EUR 2,000,000 if our fee (excluding VAT and direct expenses) exceeds EUR 100,000 and ii) to EUR 1,000,000 if our fee is equal to or less than EUR 100,000 (excluding VAT and direct expenses).*
+Our liability is limited to economic loss directly caused to the client as a consequence of an error or negligence or breach of contract, and we assume no liability for any indirect loss, such as loss of goodwill, synergies, business opportunities, or other non-direct loss.
+The total aggregate liability of Borenius towards a client (or clients in case of multiple clients) for the handling of any assignment is limited i) to EUR 5,000,000 if our fee (excluding VAT and direct expenses) exceeds EUR 100,000 and ii) to EUR 1,000,000 if our fee is equal to or less than EUR 100,000 (excluding VAT and direct expenses).

 Without limiting the preceding clause, in the event that you have been advised by an advisor other than Borenius in the same matter giving rise to liability, our liability is always also limited to our pro rata share of the total liability.